ciameksw/connect_4/README.md

 **Controls:**

-- Click the left mouse button to place a token.
+- Click mouse button to place a token.
 - After your move, the AI will play automatically.
 - Press **ESC** to return to the main menu (game progress will be lost).
 - When the game ends, a message will appear above the board.